Learning is remembering

 The concept of chi (qi) or prana is yet another cornerstone of Jin Shin Jyutsu.
 By placing our hands on the body, we stimulate the circulation of chi and help it restore its harmonious circulation.
 And here is what makes Jin Shin Jyutsu unique among all its cousins.
 By applying it, we don’t move, take, or give energy.
 A client and practitioner simply join together with the common intent for harmony, and in the process, they both receive it.

 But when you know for yourselves

 The Main Central Vertical Harmonizing Energy is the most fundamental circulation in Jin Shin Jyutsu.
 It follows an oval shape that circulates down the front and up the back of our body.
-It is the source of all other branches and circulations.
-It gives birth to the Left and Right Supervisors along the pathway of which reside twenty-six mini-chakras.
+It is the source of all other energetic flows.
+It gives birth to the Left and Right Supervisors along the pathway of which reside twenty-six pairs of mini-chakras.
 Mary Burmeister named them Safety Energy Locks and they serve as regulators of our energetic circulation.
 When all our Locks are open, the energy circulates harmoniously and we experience health and peace.
 If disharmony occurs, the corresponding Safety Energy Locks shut down to prevent the disharmony from spreading to other areas.
 In the area of a closed Lock, we experience tension, pain, and discomfort.

 To give and to receive are one in truth

 The benefits of the art are not limited to only those who “receive” it.
 During a session, both giver and receiver experience harmonization of their energetic flow.
 To give and to receive is indeed one process of mutual healing!
 And in this healing, we do not transfer energy from one to another, but instead, we transcend the perceived world of scarcity to tap into the original, limitless Source of Abundance.